haotian2006/HelperDocs-contributions/Fixing Errors.md

 <span style="color:yellow">Error Message: </span> What is the error
 <span style="color:White">Environment: </span> is the error on the server, client, or studio

-You mainly only need to focus on the Script Location, error line, and the error it self.
-If its an error you don't understand you can use google to search for the error message.
-There is a a section below explaining how to do that
+You mainly only need to focus on the Script Location, error line, and the error itself.
+If it's an error you don't understand you can use Google to search for the error message.
+There is a section below explaining how to do that

 ## Common Error Messages
 ### <span style="color:red"> [name] is not a valid member of object </span>
-this error shows up when the you try to get an child that does not exist in the object, usually if its to do with the client you can use WaitForChild but if that doesn't work, check your code and make sure the child exists.
+This error shows up when you try to get a child that does not exist in the object, Usually if its to do with the client you can use WaitForChild but if that doesn't work, check your code and make sure the child exists.
 ### <span style="color:red"> attempt to perform arithmetic(arithmetic) on number and [type] </span>
-This means you are trying to do and arithmetic on a number an a type you can not do arithmetic on.
+This means you are trying to do arithmetic on a number and a type you can not do arithmetic on.
-The only objects you can do arithmetic on is numbers , strings, objects that has arithmetic metamethods (__mul,__add...)
+The only objects you can do arithmetic on are numbers, strings, and objects that have arithmetic metamethods (__mul,__add...)

 !!!Warning
     This also applies to <span style="color:red"> attempt to compare something < number </span> and <span style="color:red"> attempt to concatenate string with something </span>.
 They either must be types that be compared on concatenated or have the [metatmethods](https://create.roblox.com/docs/luau/metatables#metamethods) that allow them to do it
 ###  <span style="color:red"> Argument [number] missing or nil </span>
-This means that one of the argument you sent is nil or empty. arguments are the data you are sending ex.
+This means that one of the arguments you sent is nil or empty. arguments are the data you are sending ex.
 ```lua
 local function f(x) -- x is a parameter
     ...